 - Exploring the possibility of employers providing low costs employee loans

 - Developing a fair and affordable credit standard

 - Improving the fairness of credit scoring

-We plan to expand our portfolio of projects over the coming year to potentially include:
+In the longer term, we plan to expand our portfolio of projects to potentially include:

 Supporting alternatives to credit such as the provision of furniture rental through Housing Associations.